Central European University: Early years (1989–1993)

 The idea of a tri-city (Prague-Budapest-Warsaw) international graduate school was supported by then Czech President Václav Havel, Hungarian President Árpád Göncz and Polish historian Bronislaw Geremek, who later became Polish Foreign Minister.

 The university was originally located mostly in Prague, and held its first classes there with around 100 students from 20 countries.
-Because of "political and financial conflict between its founder and [the] Czech government", represented by then prime minister Vaclav Klaus, in January 1993 it was moved to Budapest.
+Because of "political and financial conflict between its founder and [the] Czech government", represented by then prime minister Václav Klaus, in January 1993 it was moved to Budapest.
 The university's presence in Prague ended in 1997.